 The ACC has KC representatives from each of NAFSA’s KCs—Education Abroad; International Student and Scholar Services; International Enrollment Management; International Education Leadership; and Teaching, Learning, and Scholarship—and they have all chosen up to five priorities important for their KC.
 Read up on these priorities to enhance your proposal’s prospects and connect it to this year’s theme!

-Incorporate strong learning objectives in your outline, including a clear breakdown of how each minute would be used in your presentation.
+Learning objectives and audience engagement are key to the success of your presentation.
+Take time to be specific and describe what you'd like attendees of your session to learn and how you're going to keep your audience's attention.
 We love to read proposals that use unique tools for audience engagement, like case studies or polling, and both are great ways for your audience to get more out of your topic.
 We know that you’ll have creative ideas of your own!
-How are you going to keep your audience’s attention?

 3. Your panel is just as important as your topic.